mariocairone/testcontainers-mule/README.md

 ## Usage Example

-The example below shows how to use the module to create a mule container with a deployed application in a Junit test class.
+The example below shows how to use the module to create a Mule container with a deployed application in a JUnit test class.

 ```java